 SAFE SPACE POLICY

-Moving Heart are introducing some explorative viewpoints of how we all can contribute to each others well being, named as 'Safe Space'.
-Guidelines below is developed for practising contact improvisation but can be applied to other courses with Moving Heart as well.
-Safe Space Guidelines is influenced and inspired from wordwide used texts used on Contact Improvisation jam's and festivals.
+Here we are introducing some explorative viewpoints of how we all can contribute to each others well being, named as 'Safe Space'.
+Guidelines below is developed for practising contact improvisation but can be applied to other courses, trainings and events with Moving Heart as well.
+Safe Space Guidelines is influenced and inspired from wordwide texts used on Contact Improvisation jam's and festivals.
 Feel free to use this text on your own events.

 DISCRIMINATION When it comes to people and minorities that may face widespread discrimination within mainstream society a Safe Space policy is incredibly important.
-Discrimination and oppressive patterns in the society doesn't necessarily stay away from the dancefloor.
+Discrimination and oppressive patterns in the society doesn't necessarily stay away from the dancefloor or another educational setting.
 We can all learn more about how to take care of each other and treat each other with respect.

 English and Swedish language traditionally divides people to two gender groups and people are often called he or she.
 In recent years the use of pronouns they or them has become a way to give space and respect for gender diversity.